kylerbrown/bark/specification.md

     representation is handled by standard libraries.

 In addition, the following optional attributes are defined.
-They do not need to be present in the group if not applicable.
+They do not need to be present in an entry's `meta` file if not applicable.

--   **animal:** Indicates the name or ID of the animal.
+-   **animal:** Indicates the name or ID of the experimental subject.
 -   **experimenter:** Indicates the name or ID of the experimenter.
 -   **protocol:** Comment field indicating the treatment, stimulus, or any other user-specified data.